portworx/px-docs/maintain/going-production.md

 * Snapshots - Follow DR best practices and ensure volume snapshots are scheduled for instantaneous recovery in the case of app failures.
 Visit the [DR best practices](/dr-best-practices.html) page for more information.

-* Cloudsnaps - Follow DR best practices and setup a periodic cloudsnaps so in case of a disaster, Portworx volumes can be restored from a offsite backup
+* Cloudsnaps - Follow DR best practices and setup a periodic cloudsnaps so in case of a disaster, Portworx volumes can be restored from an offsite backup

 ### Alerts and Monitoring for Production